MinSiThu/Myanmar-Tuberculosis-Guidelines-Instructions/README.md

 ## Abstract

-Tuberculosis (TB) remains a major public health challenge in Myanmar, where access to standardized medical education materials in the Myanmar language is limited.
-This repository presents the **Myanmar Tuberculosis Instruction Dataset**, a curated, professionally translated instructional dataset derived from World Health Organization (WHO) tuberculosis guidelines, Myanmar National TB Programme (NTP) protocols, and authoritative medical reference books.
+Tuberculosis is still one of Myanmar's biggest public health problems.
+Part of the difficulty is that good, standardized TB education materials in the Myanmar language are hard to come by — most of what's authoritative exists only in English.
+This repository introduces the **Myanmar Tuberculosis Instruction Dataset**, a curated parallel corpus drawn from WHO tuberculosis guidelines, the Myanmar National TB Programme (NTP), and established medical reference texts.

-The dataset provides Myanmar–English parallel instructional content covering TB diagnosis, treatment, drug management, and patient education.
-It is designed to support healthcare worker training, public health education, and AI-driven medical language model development in a low-resource language context.
+The data is organized as Myanmar–English instruction–response pairs covering diagnosis, treatment regimens, drug management, and patient education.
+It's meant to serve two audiences at once: people training healthcare workers or building patient education tools, and researchers building Myanmar-language medical NLP systems where decent training data has been almost nonexistent.

-**Keywords:** Tuberculosis, Myanmar Language, WHO Guidelines, National TB Programme, Medical Translation, Healthcare Education, Medical NLP, Low-Resource Languages
+**Keywords:** Tuberculosis · Myanmar Language · WHO Guidelines · National TB Programme · Medical Translation · Healthcare Education · Medical NLP · Low-Resource Languages

 ---